duanebester/pgui/MAC_APP_BUILD.md

 This will:
 1. Build the release executable with `cargo build --release`
 2. Create the Mac app bundle structure
-3. Generate an app icon from your existing SVG icon
+3. Generate an app icon from an existing SVG icon
 4. Create a complete `PGUI.app` that you can double-click to run

 ## What Gets Created